‘Today it was Stan Swamy, tomorrow it will be us’: Opposition leaders call for repeal of UAPA

 “The NDA [National Democratic Alliance] government sitting in the Centre today is silencing the voices of those speaking for the Adivasis, Dalits and other marginalised groups, the non-BJP ruled states are being harassed, the various constitutional mechanisms of our country are being weakened today by different groups and organisations for its own political benefit under a hidden agenda,” Soren said.
 “It is forcing us to ponder about where the country is headed.”

 Soren said that the arrest of Swamy, who had been working in Jharkhand for years in faraway places to reach Dalits, Adivasis and other marginalised communities, has “crossed all limits”.
-He said Swamy is also suffering from many diseases.
+He said Swamy, who is 83, also suffered from multiple diseases.

 “Today it was Stan Swamy, tomorrow it will be us,” the Jharkhand chief minister said.

-‘Break your silence,’ Opposition leaders tell people
+‘Break your silence,’ Opposition tells people

-Dravida Munnetra Kazhagam leader Kanimozhi said at the video press conference that people have to break their silence.
+Dravida Munnetra Kazhagam leader Kanimozhi said at the video press conference that people have to break their silence about the government.

 “Today we have to make a decision as political parties, as the whole society whether to accept what is happening in silence or say this is enough and fight them together,” she said.
 “If we accept this, then in a few years we will not see a democratic India that we know.
 Every law that this government has passed has chipped away the rights of the people.
 It’s time to break the silence.”